ekiholic/MixMaster-Hench-Droprate-Calculator/README.md

 # MixMaster-Hench-Droprate-Calculator
-Simple python application to calculate droprate percentage in MixMaster
+Simple python application to calculate droprate percentage of a hench in MixMaster.